rwaldron/johnny-five/README.md

 Johnny-Five has been tested on a variety of Arduino-compatible [Boards](https://github.com/rwaldron/johnny-five/wiki/Board).

-For non-Arduino based projects, a number of platform-specific [IO Plugins](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) are available.
+For non-Arduino based projects, platform-specific [IO Plugins](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins#available-io-plugins) are available.
 IO Plugins allow Johnny-Five code to communicate with any hardware in whatever language that platforms speaks!

 ## Documentation

-Documentation for the Johnny-Five API can be found [here](https://github.com/rwaldron/johnny-five/wiki)
+Documentation for the Johnny-Five API can be found [here](https://github.com/rwaldron/johnny-five/wiki) and [example programs here](https://github.com/rwaldron/johnny-five#example-programs).

 ## Guidance